top of page

 Performance

-Our target is an annual net return for investors of 6%-10% after fees and costs.
-Over the past 15 years (2009-2023), our strategy shows a stable net return of 11.6% per annum after fees and costs.
-In the past five years, the net return for investors was 13.8% per year.
-The AEX, including dividends, returned 11.0% and 12.4% respectively during those periods.
-A savings account yielded 1.2% and 0.3% respectively.
+Our target is an average annual net return for investors of 6%-10% after fees and costs.
+Over the past 15 years (2010-2024), our strategy shows a stable net return of 11.2% per annum after fees and costs.
+In the past five years (2020-2024), the net return for investors amounted to 13.1% per year.
+The AEX, including dividends, returned 9.8% and 10.4% respectively during those periods.
+A savings account yielded around 1.0% and 0.7% respectively.

-Apple Tree Fund was formally founded on 18 December 2020, and has started investing since 1 February 2021.
-The returns over the past five years are actual, realized net returns for the period 2019-2023 by executing the Fund’s strategy.
-Because actual results before 2018 have not been recorded in detail, the performance for the period 2009-2023 is a combination of net returns based on simulations of the Fund’s strategy (2009-2018) and the actual realized net returns (2018-2023).
+Apple Tree Fund was formally founded on 18 December 2020 and has started investing since 1 February 2021.
+The returns over the past five years are actual, realized net returns for the period 2020-2024 by executing the Fund’s strategy.
+Because actual results before 2018 have not been recorded in detail, the performance for the period 2010-2024 is a combination of net returns based on simulations of the Fund’s strategy (2010-2018) and the actual realized net returns (2018-2024).
 The AEX-index with dividends fully reinvested was used as the basis for the simulations.
 Past performance does not guarantee future results.
 There is a risk of negative returns.
-How we keep that risk at a minimum, we have described below.
+How we manage that risk, we have described below.

 Risk Category